EvanAnderson/edgeos-l2tp-static-routes/README.md

 Once the interface is taken down, the script is executed via an ip-down.d script to kill the specific instance of dnsmasq.

+This code is forked from Andrew Heberle's original code (https://gitlab.com/andrewheberle/edgeos-l2tp-static-routes) and incldues merge requests taken from Phil Ross (https://gitlab.com/philross/edgeos-l2tp-static-routes).

 ## Requirements ##

-This has only been tested on and Ubiquiti ER/USG device with a L2TP remote access VPN configured.
+This has been tested on a Ubiquiti ER/USG device with a L2TP remote access VPN configured.
+Windows 7 and Windows 10 clients have been tested.

 ## Installation Overview ##